FrewtyPebbles/Shopily-API/README.md

 	 - `short_description` : A short description of the item.

-	 - `sellers` : A list of the sellers/companies that produce the item.
+	 - `sellers` : A json list of the sellers/companies that produce the item.

 	 - `price` : A float representing the price of the item.